tytydraco/yessleep/out/The_curse_that_my_grandfather_brought_on_our_family_is_after_me_and_I_think_I_wont_want_to_escape_it_ever_again.md

 “Okay,” I said, nodding.

-“By the way, what’s up with Enrique?”
+“By the way, what’s up with Henry?”
 Gary asked.

 “No idea.
 He just ran out of the kitchen.”